 Our cancer team is cross-trained in hematology & oncology to provide on-going, personalized care throughout your child's treatment (beginning with your child's first appointment and continuing into remission care).
 In our integrated care setting, all departments (infusion, outpatient, and inpatient) are located on the same floor.
 This environment enhances familiarity with doctors & staff and improves our ability to provide consistent, high-quality care, while relieving anxiety and stress for families.

 Cancer treatment involves many appointments, sometimes over a period of years.
 Dayton Children's understands the difficulty this can present to your work schedule and daily life.
-That is why we offer four convienent geographic locations for care; Dayton Children's Hospital, Springboro Campus, Middletown, and Lima (all locations are just a short distance from the parking lot).
+That is why we offer convenient geographic locations for care; Dayton Children's Hospital in downtown and Dayton Children's Hospital in Springboro.

 the first few days

 The first few days after a cancer diagnosis are very busy and stressful as families try to comprehend what is happening to their child.
 Our team moves quickly to confirm the diagnosis, establish a plan of care and begins treatment.

 During your first visit to the clinic, you will meet with a hematologist/oncologist, nurse practitioner and others who can answer your questions and help you prepare for the days and weeks ahead.
 We will schedule necessary tests as quickly as possible, often on the same day.

 The multidisciplinary team will meet to talk about test results and create a treatment plan.
 Your oncologist will then spend time reviewing the plan with your family and answering any and all related questions.
 This treatment plan can include surgery, chemotherapy and/or radiation therapy.
 Depending on the type of cancer your child has and how advanced it is, we may recommend starting therapy the next day.
 In most cases, therapy begins within the week.